Anadol: Anadol A2 (1970–1981)

 Anadol A2 was both Anadol's first four-door model, and the first fiberglass bodied four-door sedan in the world.

 Its prototype was prepared in 1969 and the car was introduced to the market in 1970.

 Apart from having four doors and a single wide front bench seat for both the driver and the passenger, the first versions of the A2 shared the same technical specifications with the A1.
 Starting from April 1972, the front part of the A2 received the same changes that the A1 received that year (including the new nose, front grille and headlamps) and this design went on until the end of 1975.

-In 1976 a new version of the A2, the SL, was introduced.
+In 1976, a new version of the A2, the SL, was introduced.
 The biggest changes in the exterior appearance of the car were made in the front and the back, with new lamps.
-Particularly the rear lamps had a completely new appearance.
+Particularly, the rear lamps had a completely new appearance.
 The interior was also completely changed, with a new steering wheel, new dashboard and new finishing materials.

 The A2 was also the first Anadol model which received extensive crash tests in order to improve the safety of the car.

-Since the A2 was primarily designed as a family sedan, and was also suitable for commercial uses (usually as a taxi), it became the best selling Anadol passenger car, with a total of 35,668 units sold.
+Since the A2 was primarily designed as a family sedan, and was also suitable for commercial uses (usually as a taxi), it became the best-selling Anadol passenger car, with a total of 35,668 units sold.
 The A2 was replaced by the A8-16 in 1981.

 Anadol P2 500 / 600 (1971–1991)

-In trying to fill a need for light transports, the first prototype pickup truck (on A1 basis) was developed by Bernar Nahum in 1970.
+In trying to fill a need for light transport, the first prototype pickup truck (on A1 basis) was developed by Bernar Nahum in 1970.
 Serial production began the following year, equipped with the 1.3-liter Ford Crossflow engine also used in saloons.
 The P2 also received the new nose of the facelifted A1.
-In the 1980s this was upgraded to the 1.6-liter Ford Pinto, as seen in other Anadols as well.
-After 1983, the 600D version was released, with a 1.9-liter diesel engine which necessitated a slight bulge in the hood.
+In the 1980s, this was upgraded to the 1.6-liter Ford Pinto, as seen in other Anadols as well.
+After 1983, the 600D version was released, with a 1.9-liter diesel engine, which necessitated a slight bulge in the hood.
 Always high in demand, and used extensively by the Turkish Post (PTT), the pickup continued to be in production until 1991, when 36,892 had been built.
 Many saloons have also been converted to pickup trucks.